Edgar Grospiron

 Edgar Grospiron (born 17 March 1969) is a French freestyle skier and Olympic champion.
 He won a gold medal at the 1992 Winter Olympics in Albertville.
 He received a bronze medal at the 1994 Winter Olympics in Lillehammer.
 At the 2012 Winter Youth Olympics he was Chef de mission for the French Team.
-He was in charge of the Annecy bid for the 2018 Winter Olympics, which did not win.
+He was in charge of the Annecy bid for the 2018 Winter Olympics.
+This bid secured seven votes, behind Munich with 25 and the winner Pyeongchang with 63 votes.
+Grospiron serves as the president of the organizing committee for the 2030 Winter Olympics in the French Alps.